You can apply for an internal transfer if you want to transfer:

 If you're on a scholarship, you should first check with the Scholarships Unit whether a transfer will affect your eligibility.

-When transferring your course, you will receive a new electronic Confirmation of Enrolment (eCOE) and an update to your International Student Course Agreement.
-See managing your visa.
+When transferring your course, you will receive an electronic Confirmation of Enrolment (eCOE) and an International Student Course Agreement (or an update if you have an existing agreement).